SiebeCooreman/studentbook-backend-azure/README.md

 Prisma is an ORM for Node, MySQL and Typescript.
 It converts a schema.prisma model-file to a migration that is plain SQL.
 Querying the database works a little differently, too.
 We use Prisma queries to query the database.
 It returns data in a JSON format, so there is no need for a mapper.
 It also automatically generates the types for every model.

-Steps to perform to set the prisma database up:
+Steps to perform to set the prisma database up will be provided later in this guide.

-1. The **.env** file is different because we use Prisma.
-More on that later.

 `Prisma and JWT`